Hive-Academy/roocode-generator/task-tracking/TSK-026-refactor-ai-magic-generator/implementation-plan.md

 - [`src/generators/roomodes.generator.ts`](src/generators/roomodes.generator.ts) (to be removed)
 - New file: `src/core/services/roomodes.service.ts`
 - Potentially a new DI module file for the `RoomodesService`.
+- [`src/core/di/modules/generator-module.ts`](src/core/di/modules/generator-module.ts) (to remove RoomodesGenerator registration)

 ## Implementation Strategy

 The implementation will proceed by first creating the new `RoomodesService` and migrating the relevant logic from the old generator.
 Then, the CLI interface will be updated to reflect the new valid generator types.
 Following that, the `AiMagicGenerator` will be modified to remove the direct `memory-bank` case, integrate the new `RoomodesService` for the `roo` flow, and ensure the `ProjectContext` is analyzed only once and shared.
-Finally, the old `RoomodesGenerator` file will be removed.
+Finally, the old `RoomodesGenerator` file will be removed, along with its registration in the DI container.

 Design decisions: